-This is the one from Will in Australia.
+And as you say, very few places you actually see that happening.
+Exactly, where else in the world?
 And it's sort of how much do you censor the Bible for young children?
-So Will wants to say, what are some strategies for teaching kids about the Bible?
-I find it difficult to read many passages in the Bible to my preschoolers because they involve violence, sometimes even commanded by God, child sacrifice, destruction of Israel, hell, Roman torture, the wrath of the lamb.
+So, Wilson wants to say, what are some strategies for teaching kids about the Bible?
+I find it difficult to read many passages in the Bible to my preschoolers, because they involve violence, sometimes even commanded by God, child sacrifice, destruction of Israel, hell, Roman torture, the wrath of the Lamb.
 Typically, I'd wait until they're much older to expose them to movies with this kind of content.